NgiapPuoyKoh/student-resource-tool/MS1UDX.md

   - Slack downloadable pdfs
   - External URL links videos and resources
 - Interaction
-  - Guided Navigation based on how information is organized
+  - Guide navigation by organizing the flow of information
   - Quick access using menu and mouse click based on FAQ
 - Information Design
   - Topic/category (Modules, Tools and Concept)- - - Deliver information based on the timing of when FAQ is typically asked